Mortgage navigation for non-traditional income

 Home Loans for Gig Workers and Rideshare Drivers.

-Understand your mortgage options, prepare your documents, and connect with professionals who understand rideshare and self-employed income.
+Understand your mortgage options, prepare your documents, and connect with professionals who are familiar with rideshare and self-employed income.

 No guaranteed approvals.
 Educational guidance only.

-App-based income can be legitimate and consistent, but lenders need it translated into documentation they can underwrite.
+App-based income can be legitimate and consistent, but lenders need documentation they can review.

 Tax deductions reduce qualifying income

-Write-offs can help at tax time but may lower the income an underwriter can use.
+Write-offs can help at tax time, but they may reduce the income an underwriter can use.

 1099 income is harder to document

-Lenders often need a longer and cleaner paper trail than app dashboards alone.
+Lenders often need a longer, clearer paper trail than app dashboards alone can provide.

-Predictable payroll is easier to verify than multi-app or seasonal earnings.
+Predictable payroll income is usually easier to verify than multi-app or seasonal earnings.

 Bank-statement and non-QM paths are not obvious

-Many borrowers never hear about alternative documentation until late in the process.
+Many borrowers do not learn about alternative documentation programs until late in the process.

-Tax returns, 1099s, statements, deposits, debts, and reserves all tell part of the story.
+Tax returns, 1099s, bank statements, deposits, debts, and reserves each affect the overall file.

 Couple reviewing home purchase finances